pyth-network/per/auction-server/README.md

 to the `.env.example` file and set `DATABASE_URL` to the URL of your PostgreSQL database.
 This file will be picked up by sqlx-cli and cargo scripts when running the checks.

-Install sqlx-cli by running `cargo install sqlx-cli`.
+In the current folder, install sqlx-cli by running `cargo install sqlx-cli`.
 Then, run the following command to apply migrations:

 ```bash
 sqlx migrate run